Discovery of Millisecond Pulsars toward the Galactic Bulge in an Image-based Survey with MeerKAT: Discussion and Conclusions

 \section{Discussion and Conclusions}

 We have conducted follow-up observations of a subset of pulsar candidates identified as circularly polarized sources in MeerKAT image-based searches of the Galactic bulge using the Ultra-Wideband Low (UWL) receiver of the Parkes radio telescope.
-From the $173$~deg$^{2}$ MeerKAT imaging survey of \citet{frail_24}, we followed up 16 candidates and detected 9 pulsars.
+Using candidates selected by \citet{frail_24} from the $\approx 173~\mathrm{deg}^2$ MeerKAT full-Stokes imaging survey of the Galactic bulge presented by \citet{cotton_25}, we followed up 16 sources and detected 9 pulsars.

 Six pulsars are new discoveries including five MSPs (at least four of which are likely to be in binary systems).
-The other three pulsars are re-discoveries, two of which are MSPs in binary systems, while the third has a fast spin period of $\sim$85\,ms. Extrapolating to all 30 candidates suggests that up to 16-17 MSPs might be discovered in total which is equivalent to roughly one MSP per $\sim$10~deg$^{2}$.
-In fact, in a complementary work by Mann et al. (in prep.), five additional circularly polarized sources have been confirmed as MSPs, bringing the total to 13 MSPs so far.
+We also independently discovered PSR J1728$-$2608 and redetected two known pulsars.
+Among these three previously reported sources, two are binary MSPs, while the third has a relatively fast spin period of $\sim$85 ms. Extrapolating to all 30 candidates suggests that up to 16-17 MSPs might be discovered in total, which is equivalent to roughly one MSP per $\sim$10~deg$^{2}$.
+In fact, in a complementary work by Maan et al. (in prep.), five additional circularly polarized sources have been confirmed as MSPs, bringing the total to 13 MSPs so far.
 It is also interesting to compare these results with MSP yield in untargeted large scale time-domain surveys such as The MPIfR-MeerKAT Galactic Plane Survey at L-band \citep[MMGPS-L;][]{padmanabh_23}, which covered about 936~deg$^{2}$ of the Galactic plane and discovered 20 MSPs i.e., one MSP per $\sim$47~deg$^{2}$.
 Moreover, MMGPS-L required nearly 800 hours of telescope time which corresponds to one MSP per 40 hours of integration.
 By contrast, the image-based approach used only $\sim$10 hours (corresponding to almost 55\% of the circularly polarized sources) of MeerKAT time to discover and rediscover 7 MSPs and 2 fast pulsars ($P<100 \rm \, ms$) which is only about 1.4 hr per MSP discovery.
 This difference in efficiencies is striking, and demonstrates that image-based searches, when combined with time-domain follow-up and searches, represent an exceptionally efficient use of scarce telescope resources.